At My Twins’ Grave, a Little Boy Said He Knew Them — and shattered the lie I had buried with them

 “Yes.”

-I had thought I was prepared for the answer.
+I had thought I was ready for that answer.

 I wasn’t.